 Location: Hilversum (Netherlands)

-From webinar participants in June & July 2020:
+From webinar participants since June 2020:

 “I found the course to be interactive even though it was online.
 The presentation slides were clear and helped participants keep on track.
 Questions in the chat were answered in a timely manner.”